Žumberak Mountains: Fauna

 Here you may see large predators as bears (Ursus arctos) and wolf (Canis lupus).
 There are also numerous species of small mammals, amphibians, reptiles, and invertebrates.
 There are many birds living in this area.
 Some are birds of prey like goshawk, and birds living next to creeks (white-throated dipper and grey wagtail).
 In lower parts, the grey heron (Ardea cinerea) can be found, and, occasionally, even white stork (Ciconia ciconia).
 Most of amphibian and reptile species which you can find in continental Croatia, can be found here.
 Spotted salamander (Salamandra salamandra) is a regular inhabitant of the areas near creeks.
 Very rare black salamanders (Salamandra atra) can be found in higher areas.
 Ponds are hatching places for amphibians like toads, newts and frogs.
 Snakes are common here.
 Venomous snakes - Viper (Vipera ammodytes) and grass snake (Natrix natrix), and nonvenomous - Aesculapian snake (Elaphe longissima), smooth snake (Coronella austriaca) and dice snake (Natrix tessellata) – strictly protected species listed on the Red List.
 The commonest lizard is wall lizard (Podarcis muralis), slow-worm (Anguis fragilis), European green lizard (Lacerta viridis) and common lizard (Lacerta vivipara).

 There are 21 species of fish, from 8 families.
 They live in river Kupa, Kupčina, and other rivers and creeks in the area.
 Some of them are Eudontomyzon vladykovi, Squalius cephalus and Cobitis elongata.

 Brown trout are common due to suitable ecological conditions (water temperature, quantity of oxygen and creeks' speed).

 Austropotamobius torrentium, the stone crayfish, can be found in creeks, although very rarely.
 There are numerous invertebrates which enrich biological diversity of the area.
 Many are endangered.
 However, due to insufficient research, not all are recorded.
 The most endangered is Phengaris rebeli.
 There are numerous species of invertebrates, in caves and holes, that have not been explored yet.
 There are bats as well – the most endangered mammal.
 Recent exploration of karstic underground in the Park discovered some species of arthropods, which are completely new in science.

+Lepidoptera include Adscita statices, A. mannii, Zygaena purpuralis lathyri, Z. carniolica carniolica and Zygaena viciae.